 If you've excitedly prepared two Macs to start transferring files and data and then discovered that target disk mode is not working, don't panic!
 Work your way through these simple hacks.

 Ensure that the Mac you want to boot into target disk mode is running the most up-to-date macOS.
 Here's how:

-- From the main Apple Menu > About This Mac > Software Update.
+- From the main Apple Menu, go to System Settings > General > Software Update.